Updated January 2009

 SIMON/Any/Virtually any young man’s monologue from Neil Simon’s major plays

-SONDHEIM/Assassins/1990/SAM BYCK/Speech to Leonard Bernstein about hijacking airplane
+SONDHEIM/Assassins/1990/SAM BYCK/Speech about hijacking airplane

-TAYLOR & BOLOGNA/Lovers and Other Strangers/1968/ALL
+TAYLOR&BOLOGNA/Lovers and Other Strangers/1968/ALL

 TESICH/Division Street/1980/ALL MEN'S/(orgasm, boat people, etc.)